Annu-Gupta-2630/Aquarium-Project/README.md

 📌 Description

-Aquarium Management System ek software project hai jo aquarium ke fish data, feeding schedule, water quality aur maintenance ko manage karne ke liye banaya gaya hai.
-Ye system users ko aquarium activities ko track aur control karne me help karta hai.
+The Aquarium Management System is a software project designed to help manage aquarium activities such as fish records, feeding schedules, water quality, and maintenance.
+It provides an easy way to track and organize all aquarium-related tasks.

 🚀 Features
-🐟 Fish details add/update/delete
+🐟 Add, update, and delete fish details
-⏰ Feeding schedule management
+⏰ Manage feeding schedules
-💧 Water quality monitoring (pH, temperature)
+💧 Monitor water quality (pH, temperature)
+🧹 Track maintenance activities
-📊 Simple dashboard view
+📊 Simple and user-friendly dashboard